 The courgette flower has a soft textured mouthfeel with a mild flavor, similar to that of squash.

-Goes well with: These can be stuffed with your favourite fillings or get a little crazy and add to a tortilla.
+Goes well with: These can be stuffed with your favorite fillings or get a little crazy and add to a tortilla.

 Flowers to avoid